cleviorio/cafe-template/content/home.md

 ---
 title: Home
 ---

-Welcome to our cafe ☕
+Welcome to our  SUPER! cafe ☕